 There is nothing to fear while taking part in a sleep study.
 When you arrive you will be greeted by a trained sleep technician.
 He/she will show you to your room, where you should have no trouble feeling comfortable and at home.

-Once you are settled in and ready to begin the study, the sleep technician will attach sensors to various areas of your skin with a special paste and tape application.
+Once you are settled in and ready to begin the study, our sleep technician will attach sensors to various areas of your skin with a special paste and tape application.
 You are free to watch television, read or just relax prior to falling asleep.

 How Do I Prepare For My Visit?